 Create painted paper collages inspired by Mexican piñatas.
 A fun and easy craft that is great for introducing children to Mexican culture.
 Project and post by Sofia Fonseca Garcia.

 Inspiration is everywhere.
 We can find it in nature, in things that we like, in music, in almost everything.

-But sometimes it can be hard for us to find inspiration, so I want to share a way that helps me to stay inspired.
+I live in one of the most beautiful countries in the world: Mexico!
 One of my favorite ways to transform Mexican culture into art is making collages using painted paper.
-I like to use this painted paper to make collages of piñatas, a very special, traditional object in my country.
+I like to use this painted paper to make collages of piñatas, a very special traditional object in my country.

 Many years ago the Mayan civilization used to fill piñatas with cacao, which was a treasured food.
 Every time Mayans went to war and won, they celebrated with piñatas.
 The strongest warrior was the one who broke the piñata (made with hard clay) and everybody could take a bit of cacao.
 It was a present from the warriors to the rest of the population.